Interactive Walkthrough Software

 - 01Walk through creating and applying a macro with on-screen guidance.

-- 02Voice prompts explain what each field does while the reticle shows where to click.
+- 02Voice prompts explain what each field does while the Margin Cue shows where to click.

 - 03Export as a tutorial the night shift can run without pinging the lead.